vruusmann/openscoring.io/_posts/2020-01-02-stacking_sklearn_lightgbm_xgboost.md

 However, this reduces the predictive performance of LightGBM.
 For more information, please refer to the blog post about [converting Scikit-Learn LightGBM pipelines to PMML]({% post_url 2019-04-07-converting_sklearn_lightgbm_pipeline_pmml %}).

-The solution is to perform feature engineering for each child estimator (and in the passthrough mode, also for the parent estimator) separately:
+The solution is to perform data pre-processing for each child estimator (and in the passthrough mode, also for the parent estimator) separately:

 ``` python
 from sklearn_pandas import DataFrameMapper